neubig/nlp-from-scratch-assignment-fall2024/README.md

 ### Collecting raw data

 Your knowledge resource might include a mix of HTML pages, PDFs, and plain text documents.
 You will need to clean this data and convert it into a file format that suites your model development.
-Here are some tools that you could use,
+Here are some tools that you could use:

-+ For all things related to published research, you can use the [Semantic Scholar API](https://www.semanticscholar.org/product/api) to collect papers and their metadata.
++ To process HTML pages, you can use [beautifulsoup4](https://pypi.org/project/beautifulsoup4/).
 + To parse PDF documents into plain text, you can use [pypdf](https://github.com/py-pdf/pypdf) or [pdfplumber](https://github.com/jsvine/pdfplumber).
-+ To process HTML pages, you can use [beautifulsoup4](https://pypi.org/project/beautifulsoup4/).

 By the end of this step, you will have a collection of documents that will serve as the knowledge resource for your RAG system.